Distributed Event Localization via Alternating Direction Method of Multipliers: CONCLUSIONS

 \section{CONCLUSIONS}

-We proposed a cluster based decentralized event localization structure that can distribute the complicated localization optimization to multiple sensor nodes.
-The structure can guarantee consistency among all sensor nodes with moderate communication overhead.
-Then we proposed two ADMM based distributed algorithms, i.e., GS-ADMM and J-ADMM, for distributed event localization under the proposed structure.
+We proposed two ADMM based distributed event localization algorithms GS-ADMM and J-ADMM that do not require the target event to be within the convex hull of the deployed sensors.
 Convergence properties of the algorithms are analyzed theoretically.
-Numerical simulations showed that the proposed algorithms are robust to measurement noises.
-Furthermore, numerical simulations also confirmed that the proposed algorithms are superior to the localization approach with isolated clusters in terms of both localization accuracy and localization consistency.
+Numerical simulations showed that the proposed algorithms are robust to measurement noises and insensitive to convex hull problem compared with existing projection-based algorithms.